mui/material-ui/docs/pages/blog/material-ui-v6-is-out.md

 As you know, Material UI v5 uses Emotion as a default styling solution.
 As a runtime CSS-in-JS library, it has several trade-offs such as slower performance and larger bundle size.

-With Material UI v6, we're introducing an opt-in integration with [Pigment CSS](https://github.com/mui/pigment-css), our new open-source library, that will eliminate the overhead of style recalculation while preserving similar APIs that you are already familiar with.
+In v6, we introduce an opt-in integration with [Pigment CSS](https://github.com/mui/pigment-css), our new zero-runtime styling library, that will eliminate the runtime overhead while preserving similar APIs that you are already familiar with.

 Since the integration is an opt-in feature, you can upgrade to v6 and continue using Emotion if you'd like.
-The link to the migration guide is at the end of the page.
+The link to the migration guide is at the bottom of the page.

 <!-- would be nice if we have a link to a prototype page -->
 <!-- a link to Next.js repo that render templates -->